-Encryption is a technical process in which information is converted into a secret code.
-It hides the data that you send, receive, or store.
-There are two types of encryption - symmetric and asymmetric.
+What means data encryption?
+It is a technical process in which information is converted into a secret code.
+Data encryption hides the data that you send, receive, or store.

 In general, encryption is one of the best ways to protect your business's sensitive data from cyber threats.
 It helps to build a secure architecture of the network.

 We do not encrypt everything because this is not efficient.

 In the image below, you can see data examples that are sensitive and not.
 So we can determine what qualifies as sensitive information.
 Confidential and private data have high data sensitivity levels.
 These can be database users or credentials.
 Conversely, public assets have a low level of sensitivity.

 So, it’s important to understand what is sensitive and what is not.

 We encrypt all confidential data with KMS keys (Amazon service that allows the creation and control of keys that encrypt data stored in AWS).
 Also, we use Terraform for encryption.